decgroupe/odoo-addons-dec/auth_local_password/readme/DESCRIPTION.rst

-Allow use of a seconday password (PIN) when local
+Allow use of a secondary password (PIN) when local